Residence Hall Regulations

 Prorated charges may be assigned to residents for damage to hall common areas such as hallways, stairwells, bathrooms, lounges, etc. Every effort will be made to identify specific individuals and groups responsible for common area damages.
 When specific individuals are not identified, the cost of repair or replacement may be divided equally among the floor or hall residents.
 Charges will be added to student accounts.

 Coffee makers, popcorn poppers and small microwaves (1000 watt power consumption or smaller) are permitted.
-All other cooking appliances (toasters, roasters, ovens, frying pans, etc.) are prohibited.
+All other cooking appliances (hot plates, toasters, roasters, air fryers, ovens, frying pans, etc.) are prohibited.
 Students are encouraged to share appliance use with roommates and to use cooking appliances in the hall kitchen.
 Electrical alterations or room construction is not allowed in any residence hall room.

 Cooking and Food Storage

 Students may not cook in their rooms because of the potential fire hazard.
 All cooking must be done in a hall kitchen.
 The only exceptions allowed are coffee makers, popcorn poppers, and small microwave ovens.
 One refrigerator per room is allowed as long as the refrigerator is UL approved and does not exceed 5.0 cubic feet in size.

 Each residence hall, except Bowen, has a kitchen facility which may be used to prepare snacks and meals.
 Each student who uses a kitchen facility shares in the responsibility of washing dishes, utensils, and keeping the counters, floor, stove, sink, and refrigerator clean.
 Problems of shared cleaning responsibility may result in the temporary closing of kitchen areas.

 Any food kept in residence hall rooms must be stored in appropriate, tightly-closed containers.
 All food should be removed from the room during official vacation periods such as semester and Spring Break.
 Refrigerators should be cleaned and unplugged before leaving for these vacations.